-As of June 30, 1997, NRG's consolidated financial statements contained long-term debt (excluding current maturities) of \$458.3 million, \$125 million of which is represented by the 1996 Senior Notes.
+As of September 30, 1997, NRG's consolidated financial statements contained long-term debt (excluding current maturities) of \$474.4 million, \$375 million of which is represented by the 1996 Senior Notes and the Notes.
 The 1996 Senior Notes have terms substantially similar to the Notes, except the maturity date is in January 2006.
-The \$248.3 million increase from the same period one year earlier is due to \$250.3 million of new debt issuance less \$2.0 million of debt reclassed to short-term.
-As of June 30, 1997, annual maturities of long-term debt ranged from \$3.9 million to \$5.0 million in the five-year period ending December 31, 2001.
+The \$265.0 million increase from the same period one year earlier is due to \$250.0 million from the 1997 Senior Notes, \$2.2 million for San Diego Power & Cooling, \$16.9 million for Millennium less \$4.1 million consisting primarily of debt issuance costs.
+As of September 30, 1997, annual maturities of long-term debt ranged from \$3.9 million to \$5.0 million in the five-year period ending December 31, 2001.
+In addition, \$38.0 million is due under NRG's revolving credit facility.
 See "Certain Indebtedness" and "Description of Notes."

-NRG is committed to additional equity investments of approximately \$214 million for 1997-2001, approximately \$49 million of which is committed for 1997, for various international power generation projects.
-In addition, in 1996, NRG provided a \$10 million loan commitment to a wholly-owned project subsidiary of NRGG, in order for the NRGG project subsidiary to fund its capital contribution to Grays Ferry, a cogeneration project currently under construction.
-As of August 31, 1997, NRG lent Grays Ferry \$4.5 million as part of its loan commitment.
+NRG is committed to additional equity investments of approximately \$226 million for 1997-2001, approximately \$49 million of which is committed for 1997, for various international power generation projects.
+In September 1997, NRG committed to funding up to \$22 million in Millennium on or before the end of the construction period estimated to be May 1999.
+In addition, in 1996, NRG provided a \$10 million loan commitment to a wholly-owned project subsidiary of NRGG in order for the NRGG project subsidiary to fund its capital contribution to Grays Ferry, a cogeneration project currently under construction.
+As of October 31, 1997, NRG lent Grays Ferry \$6.3 million as part of its loan commitment.
 As part of the 1996 loan agreement, NRG was granted the option to convert \$3 million of the loan into common equity of NRGG.
-NRG exercised this option on September 19, 1997.
-Also in 1996, NRG executed an agreement whereby NRG is obligated to provide NRGG power generation investment opportunities in the United States over a three-year period.
-These projects, over the three-year term, must have an aggregate equity value of at least \$60 million or a minimum of 150 net MW.
-In addition, NRG has committed to finance NRGG's investment in these projects to the extent funds are not available to NRGG on comparable terms from other sources.
+NRG exercised this option and on November 25, 1997, received 396,255 shares of NRGG's common stock.
+In addition, NRG has committed to finance NRGG's investment in projects transferred to NRGG under the Co-Investment Agreement between NRG and NRGG to the extent funds are not available to NRGG on comparable terms from other sources.
 (See Note 13 of Notes to Consolidated Financial Statements for further discussion of NRG's commitments.)
 NRG expects to meet these cash requirements with proceeds from the issuance of debt or equity, including equity contributions from NSP, and internally generated cash.

-In May 1997, NRG acquired a 25.37% equity interest in Loy Yang A. See "Business -- Loy Yang Power."
+In May 1997, NRG acquired a 25.37% equity interest in Loy Yang A. See "Business -- Independent Power Production and Cogeneration--International Projects--Loy Yang Power."
 In order to finance its equity investment in this acquisition and related financing costs, NRG borrowed \$200 million in short-term debt pursuant to the Bridge Financing, which it used together with an investment of \$60.9 million from NSP and cash on hand.
 The net proceeds from the Offering were used to refinance the Bridge Financing.
 See "Use of Proceeds."